yesnik/postgresql-guides/users.md

 - `GRANT ALL ON DATABASE my_db TO kenny;` - grant all permissions
 - `GRANT CONNECT ON DATABASE my_db TO kenny;` - grant connect
 - `GRANT CREATE ON DATABASE my_db TO kenny;` - grant create DB objects
+- `GRANT CONNECT CREATE ON DATABASE my_db TO kenny;` - grant connect, create
+- `GRANT USAGE CREATE ON SCHEMA schema_name TO kenny;` - grant create on a schema
+- `GRANT SELECT, INSERT, UPDATE ON TABLE my_table TO kenny;` - grant select, insert, update on a table

 ## Edit user